kethinov/no-cli-ads/README.md

 # Other ad blockers worth considering

-If you want to block ads using ad different method, you might want to consider competing approaches instead, such as:
+If you want to block ads using a different method, you might want to consider competing approaches instead, such as:

 - [npm-adblock](https://github.com/mkg20001/npm-adblock): Modifies npm itself instead of using a persistent process.
 See [discussion of tradeoffs](https://github.com/kethinov/no-cli-ads/issues/3).